bergercookie/vim-debugstring/README.md

 - [ ] Method to delete all the debugging strings in all "touched" buffers
 - [ ] Method to delete all the debugging strings in current buffer
-- [ ] Method to print name and contents of a variable
+- [x] Method to print name and contents of a variable
-- [ ] Add option for variable debugging
+- [ ] Add option for variable debugging in rest of langs
 - [ ] Make the counter buffer-specific
 - [ ] Escape double single quotes vimscript variable printing
-- [ ] Append to current line if that is empty
+- [x] Append to current line if that is empty
 - [x] Support repeat.vim
 - [ ] Use an assertion module
 - [x] Use vader.vim for TDD
 - [ ] Extend vader support for rest of languages
 - [ ] Use travis for CI
 - [x] Bug with changing the filename of the current file
-- [ ] Make vim-repeat dependency optional
+- [x] Make vim-repeat dependency optional
 - [ ] Turn supported languages into a table - what do we support in which language?
+- [x] Make vim-repeat dependency optional